wassname/repr-preference-optimization/README.md

 ## Plan

 - [ ] Get it running
+- [ ] add bnb and lora to speed it up
 - [ ] Switch to circuit breaking losses
 - [ ] see if we can get coherent output
 - [ ] measure generalization of baseline vs ReprPO